RollandMichael7/XBeeIOC/README.md

 Additionally, change the scans at the bottom of st.cmd to scan the correct PV names.

-After setting up the PVs, modify configure/RELEASE to point to your EPICS base and asyn installations then run 'make' to compile.
+After setting up the PVs, modify configure/RELEASE to point to your EPICS base, asyn and stream installations then run 'make' to compile.
 Your IOC is now ready to run!